tom-seddon/beeb/README.md

 you may have to just list them out in the `.gitattributes` file in each folder.
 Either way, it's worth the effort!

-# disc_conv
+# disk_conv

-Python 2.x script that converts a SSD or DSD disc image into 65Link files.
-Supply name of disk on command line; it will create a 65Link-compatible folder in the same folder, named after the disc image.
+Python 2.x script that converts a SSD or DSD disc image into a folder suitable for use with BeebLink.
+Supply name of disk on command line;
+it will create a BeebLink-compatible folder in the same folder, named after the disc image.
+Alternatively, specify `-0` or `-2` to have it output files from side 0 or 2 straight into the folder specified.

 Specify the `-b` switch to have it find tokenized BBC BASIC files, convert them to text with `BBCBasicToText.py`, and save them to a